Infynyty/Zuap/README.md

 ## Installation

 To install this app you need maven.
 Clone the repository onto your local machine using git.
-You then need to create a `.env` file which should contain your _secret_ discord API token (do not publish).
+You then need to create a `.env` file in the root project folder which should contain your _secret_ discord API token (do not publish).
 The format should look exactly like this:

     TOKEN=YOURTOKENHEREWITHOUTQUOTES